Atlantis & the Ten Kingdoms

 In one personal reading he assigned the person the status of an equivalent of an electrical engineer working on aircraft radio and radar systems in ancient Atlantis.
 He mentioned that "firestone" fueled airships and other technological devices.
 The people of Cayce's Atlantis possessed a technology at least as advanced, and probably more advanced, than in 1933 when he spoke in trance.
 This was before atomic energy was developed, yet Cayce says that rays invisible to the eye hit the firestone and vessels were impelled by concentrating the reactive rays emitted by the stone from being hit by these invisible rays.
 This method of propulsion is used by NASA in their space probes, not to be confused with modern nuclear energy, where they simply utilize the heat generated in the reaction to run steam engines.

-The project was a world-wide effort, and involved setting up ten outposts scattered around the globe.
+The 10 Kingdoms occurred after the original Titan explorers had died off, and was instigated by the Titan descendants.
+It involved setting up ten outposts scattered around the globe.
 The Ten Kingdoms were co-ruled from Atlantis and Peru.
 The ancient megalithic sites around the world stand as testament to the existence of the 10 Kingdoms.
 Because most megalithic sites cannot be definitively dated, and academia blindly rejects evidence of ancient civilizations, absurdly recent dates are often ascribed to the sites, but the megalithic site in Turkey called Gobekle Tepe was deliberately buried, at great cost of effort, and this makes it possible to date when it was buried, and places it back to around 10,000 BC, the time of the 10 Kingdoms.
 There are extensive excavated cave systems in Turkey near the Gobekle Yepe site which are clear evidence of the Titan underground enclaves.
 Such extensive excavated cave systems are found around the world, and some very mysterious chambers in China are elaborately carved.
 Curiously, these excavations exist without local evidence of the material removed.

 According to Plato, the way the 10 Kingdoms worked was for there to be an assembly every 5 1/2 years, alternating between Peru and Atlantis, where all the Kingdoms aired their grievances against the others, and the compensations were adjudicated.
 This schedule was probably related to the 11 year cycle of sun-spots, intended to mitigate the exposure to the worst periods of solar radiation, and timed to coincide with winter in both hemispheres.